MicrosoftDocs/Viva/Viva/glint/setup/preview-filter-lifecycle-programs.md

 1. Use the vertical ellipse next to the survey name to **Enable Survey**.
 2. Select **Enable Survey** (again).
 3. The **Status indicator** changes to blue.
-If the survey is Live, the Status indicator will show green.
+If the survey is Live, the Status indicator is green.

 ## Employee Lifecycle reports are unique

 Employee Lifecycle reporting behaves differently than that of Viva Glint's recurring programs.
 [Learn more about using the trend graph in Employee Lifecycle reports](/viva/glint/reports/trend-graph-lifecycle-survey).

-## Additional resource
+## Other resources

 [Set up Program Summary for Viva Glint Employee Lifecycle Programs](https://www.microsoft.com/).